slavo3dev/foonomad/yaml/TypeScript/narrowing.md

 So we need to do NARROWING.

-In the example below , we can narrow type specification is with simple "Else IF statement".
-We can check if variable random type is string we can use "toUpperCase()" function to make random string to upper case.
+In the example below, we can narrow type specification is with a simple "Else IF statement."
+We can check if a variable random type is a string.
+We can use the "toUpperCase()" function to make a "random" string to the upper case.

 ```js